 Install Elasticsearch

-After you have set up your P4 Server, you can install Elasticsearch.
+After you have set up your P4 Server, you must install Elasticsearch.
 Elasticsearch is the engine used for indexing, searching, and analyzing data.
 To learn more, see About Elasticsearch.

 Before you begin